RedCamel69/ASP.NET-Core-Middleware/README.md

 to ensure all log levels are visible.

-Two examplE epieces of middleware:
+Two example epieces of middleware:

 ExampleMiddleware - merely logs output to the debug output window for all requests